2021 was a big year for cryptocurrency. But what’s next in 2022?

-In many ways, 2021 has been a “breakthrough,” says Dave Abner, head of global development at Gemini, a popular cryptocurrency exchange.
+In many ways, 2021 was a “breakthrough,” says Dave Abner, head of global development at Gemini, a popular cryptocurrency exchange.
 “There’s tremendous focus and attention being paid to [the crypto industry].”

 But the industry is only in its infancy and constantly evolving.
+That’s a big part of why every new Bitcoin high can be easily followed by big drops.
 It’s difficult to predict where things are headed long-term, but in the coming months, experts are following themes from regulation to institutional adoption of crypto payments to try and get a better sense of the market.

-While exact predictions are impossible, we asked five experts about what they’re paying attention to in the crypto space for the rest of 2021:
+While exact predictions are impossible, we asked five experts about what they’re paying attention to in the crypto space for the future:

 “Regulation is probably one of the biggest overhangs in the crypto industry globally,” says Jeffrey Wang, head of the Americas at Amber Group, a Canada-based crypto finance firm.
 “We would very much welcome clear regulation.”

-China announced in September that all cryptocurrency transactions in the country are illegal, effectively putting the brakes on any crypto-related activities within Chinese borders.
-In the U.S., things are less clear.
-Federal Reserve Chair Jerome Powell said recently that he has “no intention” of banning cryptocurrency in the U.S while Security and Exchange Commission Chairman Gary Gensler has consistently commented on both his own agency’s and the Commodity Futures Trading Commission’s role in policing the industry.
+Federal Reserve Chair Jerome Powell said recently that he has “no intention” of banning cryptocurrency like Ethereum in the U.S while Security and Exchange Commission Chairman Gary Gensler has consistently commented on both his own agency’s and the Commodity Futures Trading Commission’s role in policing the industry.

 Like most things with cryptocurrency, regulation comes with hurdles.
 “There are different agencies that may or may not have jurisdiction to oversee everything,” says Wang.
 “And it differs state by state.”